 - Pregnancy

-5 Things You Should Do When Stopped for Suspicion of Driving While Intoxicated
+Five Things You Should Do When Stopped for Suspicion of Drunk Driving

 2. Don’t Answer Leading Questions

-Likely the first thing that the police officer will ask you is, “Do you know why I’m pulling you over?”
+Likely, the first thing that the law enforcement official will ask you is, “Do you know why I’m pulling you over?”
 This question is a trap.
 Whatever you do, don’t start guessing at their reasons!
-A simple, “No, I do not know why,” is sufficient.
+A simple “No, I do not know why” is sufficient.

-Another question they may ask you is something along the lines of, “How much have you had to drink tonight?”
-You don’t have to answer that question, either, but you shouldn’t lie.
+Another question they may ask you is, “How much have you had to drink tonight?”
+You don’t have to answer that question, but you shouldn’t lie.
 You can politely respond, “I prefer not to answer any questions.
 Am I free to go?”

 3. Refuse a Field Sobriety Test